 - Employment, training and education advice, with links to training providers and employers.

-There are a number of options for ongoing support including: relapse prevention, 5 ways to wellbeing, post treatment check ups, mutual aid, volunteering and peer mentoring opportunities.
+There are a number of options for ongoing support including: relapse prevention advice, post-treatment check-ups, mutual aid, volunteering and peer mentoring opportunities.